Marx

 To choose your video from the list, click below on the drop-down menu icon at the top right:

-Biography: life of Marx
+Biography: Life of Marx

 Youth

 Karl Marx was born in Trier, in southwest Germany, in 1818.
 His father, a lawyer, was Jewish but converted to Protestantism in order to practise his profession.
-Karl Marx, the second of eight siblings, was baptized in the Protestant rite.
+Karl Marx, the second of eight siblings, was baptised in the Protestant rite.

 He studied law at the University of Bonn, then history and philosophy at the University of Berlin.

-In 1841, Marx defended his thesis The Difference Between the Democritean and Epicurean Philosophy of Nature, at the University of Jena.
+In 1841, Marx defended his thesis The Difference Between the Democritean and Epicurean Philosophy of Nature at the University of Jena.

 In 1843, he married Jenny von Westphalen, with whom he had seven children.